Degree Regulations of the Diaconia University of Applied Sciences

 Diak works actively to promote social cohesion, public health and the foundations of education.

 The language of instruction at Diak is Finnish.
-When required, other languages may be used in instruction: the language of instruction in the Bachelor of Social Services (DSS), Master of Health Care and Master of Social Services degree programmes is English.
+When required, other languages may be used in instruction: the language of instruction in the Bachelor of Social Services (DSS), Bachelor of Health Care, Master of Health Care and Master of Social Services degree programmes is English.

 Section 2 Degrees, Degree Titles and Qualifications